 Executives are offered, via formal written contracts, a competitive base pay that comprises a fixed cash component.
-The Managing Director/CEO receives \$250,000 per annum inclusive of superannuation, set to increase to \$300,000 per annum inclusive of superannuation from 18 April 2020.
+The Managing Director/CEO received \$250,000 per annum inclusive of superannuation which increased to \$300,000 per annum inclusive of superannuation from 1 August 2020.